YoungMaker/Data-Analysis-and-Machine-Learning-Projects/README.md

 # Randy Olson's data analysis and machine learning projects

 © 2016 Randal S. Olson
+© 2017 Aaron D. Walsh

-This is a repository of teaching materials, code, and data for my data analysis and machine learning projects.
+This is a repository of teaching materials, code, and data for Randal Olson's data analysis and machine learning projects.
+It will include a specific parallel implementaion of a select number of his genetic algorithms.
+I, Aaron D. Walsh, do not take credit for the original versions of these algorithms.
+This repository retains the origial licensing given by Mr R. Olson.

-Each repository will (usually) correspond to one of the blog posts on my [web site](http://www.randalolson.com/blog/).
+Each folder corresponds to one of the blog posts on Randal Olson's [web site](http://www.randalolson.com/blog/).

 Be sure to check the documentation (usually in IPython Notebook format) in the directory you're interested in for the notes on the analysis, data usage terms, etc.